 Fairfax CCT Segment 8: Dulles Toll Road to Hunter Mill Road

-This section of Fairfax CCT segment 8 includes a pleasant mile-and-a-half walk in the woods and a short paved stretch of the Washington & Old Dominion Trail.
-The trail is easy and is popular for hiking, dog-walking, and single-track biking.
+This section of Fairfax CCT segment 8 includes a pleasant mile-and-a-half walk in the woods.
+Next, you follow a short paved stretch of the Washington & Old Dominion Trail.
+The final section returns to the woods in Reston.
+The trail is easy and popular for hiking, dog-walking, and single-track biking.

-Cross another metal bridge and, for the next mile-and-a-half, you’ll be hiking on a dirt path through shady Difficult Run Stream Valley Park.
+Cross a metal bridge and, for the next mile-and-a-half, you'll hike a dirt path through Difficult Run Stream Valley Park.
 The trail passes close to houses in a few spots, but this section generally feels remote and quiet.
 Two short, steep hills and easy stream crossings add a little variety to your walk.
 Spring wildflowers and summer blooms add color to the woodland and streamside views.

 Segment 8 of the CCT is also a popular trail for off-road biking.
 The trail is single-track throughout this section and it is a good option for beginners.
-There are some small challenges along the way, but this is an easy ride overall, and conveniently connects to the W&OD bike trail.
+There are some small challenges along the way, but this is an easy ride overall.
+Conveniently, this section connects to the W&OD bike trail.

 Eventually, you will reach an open field at Tamarack Park, near the W&OD.
-At the end of the field, turn left on the paved path, then bear right up the hill and onto the bike path.
-Either hike on the paved bike trail, or the parallel bridle trail, another quarter mile to Hunter Mill Road.
+At the end of the field, turn left on the paved path until it connects with the W&OD.
+Then, follow the paved bike trail or the parallel bridle trail, another quarter mile to Hunter Mill Road.

 Now time for some history!
 The intersection of Hunter Mill Road and the W&OD includes several historic markers describing important Civil War events.
 The markers were researched and championed by the Hunter Mill Defense League, a citizen's group formed to protect the rural and historic character of Hunter Mill Road.
 There is also a port-a-potty and bench here, and a small parking lot across the road.